How to Become a Speech Therapist in Florida

 Considering CCC-SLP Certification

-After passing the national exam, you may choose to apply for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) credential through American Speech-Language-Hearing Association (ASHA).
+After passing the national exam, you may also choose to apply for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) credential through American Speech-Language-Hearing Association (ASHA).
 The CCC-SLP is NOT a requirement for licensure in Florida, but many SLPs find it helpful to have the credential when seeking employment or starting an independent practice.

 When applying for the credential, you’ll be required to send ASHA an official graduate transcript and provide proof of completion of a clinical fellowship by submitting the Clinical Fellowship Report Rating Form.
+You’ll also have to submit your Praxis exam scores, although the passing grade is identical to Florida state requirements.

 Step 4.
 Become Licensed and Begin Your Career as a Speech-Language Pathologist in Florida

-Once you’ve received your results from the national exam, you’ll be qualified to apply for licensure through the Florida Board.
+Once you’ve received your results from the national exam, you’ll be qualified to apply for full licensure through the Florida Board.

 It usually takes about thirty days to be notified of the status of your application and to be registered as licensed.